tabularelf/gamemaker-kitchen/src/plugins/orca/gmedit-Constructor.md

 For modern GM versions, Constructor offers a more stable build experience than [builder](<https://github.com/YAL-GMEdit/builder>), which is an older plugin that directly invokes the asset compiler rather than using the CLI toolchain.

-Constructor can currently compile for the current build target (your OS), and can switch between build configs.
+Constructor supports Windows, MacOS and Linux, both web platforms, and can build to external devices, including Android.

 ## Features
 - **Easily run, package releases, or clean projects from GMEdit!**